 We try to keep match fees very reasonable with no additional fees for non-members.
 Keep watching the website for new events that we are planning for this fall.

 Please Leave The Front Gate Open During Special Events

-During matches or other official events on our calendar, our front gate remains open by the director to allow participants who are non-members to enter and exit.
+During matches or other official events on our calendar, our front gate remains open by the event director to allow participants who are non-members to enter and exit.
 After the event is over, the director will close and lock the gate.
 Please abide by the sign that is posted on the gate to leave it open during special events.
 This is the only time the gate may be left open.

 The Board of Directors would like to remind members that the third Saturday of the month is range clean up and workday.
 There is no shooting on that day until all the work is finished.
 Finsh time will depend on what is being done that day.
 All of our facilities are maintained by the membership not just through dues but also many volunteer hours.